radiantearth/stac-spec/extensions/sar/README.md

 | sar:observation_direction | string        | Antenna pointing direction relative to the flight trajectory of the satellite, either `left` or `right`.

-**sar:platform** is the unique name of the specific platform the instrument is attached to.
-For satellites this would be the name of the satellite, whereas for drones this would be a unique name for the drone.
-Examples include `sentinel-1a` (Sentinel-1) and `envisat` (Envisat).

-**sar:constellation** is the name of a logical collection one or more platforms that have similar payloads and have their orbits arranged in a way to increase the temporal resolution of acquisitions of data with similar geometric and radiometric characteristics.
-This field allows users to search for related data sets without needing to specify from which specific platform the data came.
-One example is the constellation `sentinel-1` (Sentinel-1) consisting of two satellites Sentinel-1A and Sentinel-1B.
-If a system consists of only a single satellite, the constellation name is the same as the satellite name, e.g., `envisat` (Envisat).

-**sar:instrument** is the name of the sensor used, although for Items which contain data from multiple sensors this could also name multiple sensors.
-Examples include `c-sar` (Sentinel-1) and `asar` (Envisat).

 **sar:polarization** specifies a single polarization or a polarization combination.
 For single polarized radars one of `HH`, `VV`, `HV` or `VH` must be set.
 Fully polarimetric radars add all four polarizations to the array.
 Dual polarized radars and alternating polarization add the corresponding polarizations to the array, for instance for `HH+HV` add both `HH` and `HV`.

-**sar:absolute_orbit** usually corresponds to the number of orbits elapsed since satellite launch (e.g. ALOS, ERS-1/2, JERS-1, RADARSAT-1 and Sentinel-1).
-For airborne SAR such as UAVSAR it can be the [Flight ID](http://uavsar.jpl.nasa.gov/cgi-bin/data.pl) or a similar concept.
-The center orbit number should be specified if readily available, otherwise the orbit number at the start of the flight can be used instead.

-**sar:relative_orbit** is a count of orbits from 1 to the number of orbits contained in a repeat cycle, where relative orbit 1 starts from a defined reference for a given satellite.
-This property is usually not set for airborne SAR such as UAVSAR.
-The center orbit number should be specified if readily available, otherwise the orbit number at the start of the flight can be used instead.

 ### Common Frequency Band Names